 This is the beginning level of the pre-collegiate English courses offered at Mesalands Community College.
-The course offers intensive instruction in capitalization and punctuation; grammar and usage including nouns, verbs, pronouns, adjectives, and adverbs; sentence recognition, structure, clarity, and combining; and paragraph development.
-Prerequisite: Appropriate score on the Success Assessment/Placement Test.
+The course offers intensive instruction in writing sentences and paragraphs.
+The course offers intensive instruction in grammar and usage, including parts of speech, thesis statements, topic sentences, and paragraph development.
+A writing laboratory is included for learning enhancement.